Call for Proposals for the

 NASA Infrared Telescope Facility

 NASA Infrared Telescope Facility Observing Proposals.
-The due date for the 2025A semester (February 1, 2025 to July 31, 2025) is Tuesday, October 1, 2024.
-See our online submission form, which is available for proposal submission from 12:00AM on September 01, 2024 until 5:00PM on October 01, 2024 HST.
+The due date for the 2026B semester (August 1, 2026 to January 31, 2027) is Wednesday, April 1, 2026.
+See our online submission form, which is available for proposal submission from 12:00AM on March 01, 2026 until 5:00PM on April 01, 2026 HST.
 The deadline on a world clock listing is available here.

 For up-to-date news about IRTF please read the Newsletter.

-Facility Instruments
+Facility and Visitor Instruments

 Available facility instruments include: